 Even English had its special versions: Australian English, New Zealand English, American English, British English, Scottish English, Irish English…

-Irish pop-bard, Chris de Burgh, a Zermatt favorite, appeared at the first Zermatt Unplugged Music Festival in 2007 at the original Vernissage and sang to standing ovations this year in the Marquee.
-Hinting at but holding off singing one of his most popular hits, Lady in Red, Chris de Burghsurprised a full house towards the end of the concert by promenading around the Marquee tent of 2’000 fans while singing this famous hit, all the while bestowing kisses on obviously happy female fans.
+Irish pop-bard, Chris de Burgh, a Zermatt favorite, appeared at the first Zermatt Unplugged Music Festival in 2007.
+At the original Vernissage and sang to standing ovations this year in the Marquee.
+Hinting at but holding off singing one of his most popular hits, Lady in Red, Chris de Burgh surprised a full house.
+Towards the end of the concert by promenading around the Marquee tent of 2’000 fans while singing this famous hit.
+All the while bestowing kisses on obviously happy female fans.

-The lovely, self-confident, Amy Macdonald had some expectations to live up to as her concert was sold out 3 weeks after ticket sales opened.
-All in all, considering this pressure and the fact that this was her first unplugged concert and that she had just finished recording her new album Life in a Beautiful Light that very day, her performance was outstanding.
+The lovely, self-confident, Amy Macdonald had some expectations to live up to as her concert.
+The concert was sold out 3 weeks after ticket sales opened.
+All in all, considering this pressure and the fact that this was the first unplugged concert she had attended.
+She had just finished recording her new album Life in a Beautiful Light that very day, her performance was outstanding.

 Egbert Nathaniel Dawkins III from New York, better known as Aloe Blaccbegan his concert with a most unexpected Dusseldorf String Quintet.

 Then he replaced the chamber music ensemble with his Paris band and the marquee shook!
 His previously calm demeanor was transformed into an energetic performer with some very rhythmic hip movements and singing that propelled the audience from their seats to join him in their own enthusiastic clapping and dancing.

-American songwriter, singer and actress, Ms. Lauryn Hill, formerly of the Fugees (The Refugee Camp) had already gained fans with her a cappella singing as well as singing with her acoustic guitar in her MTV Unplugged 2.0 album.
+American songwriter, singer, and actress, Ms. Lauryn Hill, formerly of the Fugees (The Refugee Camp) had already gained fans with her a cappella singing as well as singing with her acoustic guitar in her MTV Unplugged 2.0 album.
 Ironically, she came to Zermatt completely wired.
 Reputed to be somewhat defiant, Ms. Lauryn Hill literally electrified the marquee crowd which thrilled some and shocked others as not being in the spirit of an unplugged music festival.

-He had excellent guitar skills but also played the “piano” (a large floor instrument with a couple octaves) that he played with his right socks (as he explained it) as well as the drums which he plays with his left socks.
+He had excellent guitar skills but also played the “piano” (a large floor instrument with a couple of octaves) that he played with his right socks (as he explained it) as well as the drums which he plays with his left socks.
 He was clearly a real entertainer and having fun with the crowd and his spontaneous musical creations.

 Swiss New Talent group Kummerbuben beguiled the audience with their Bernese Swiss German dialect at the Cervo Hotel terrace.
-At the end of their session they surprised the crowd by offering an authentic lesson in yodeling.
+At the end of their session, they surprised the crowd by offering an authentic lesson in yodeling.

 All set up to play at 4:00 PM on the terrace of the Zermatterhof, Swiss Francophone couple Aliose from the Lake of Geneva region were covering their instruments up as snow began to fall suddenly and heavily after a sunny morning.
 Ironically, their newest album is called in English “The wind has Changed”, Le vent a tourné.

 Although it was serendipity, due to the rapidly changing Alpine weather, pure acoustic music fans were treated by this flexible group to what was, without a doubt, the MOST unplugged concert at the Festival.
 Not a wire in sight!
 Bravo!

 All in all, there were 10 stages set up for concerts for the Zermatt Unplugged Music Festival this year which were spread out all over the village and Alpine slopes creating unique melodic echos around the normally very quiet Alpine village.

 Also showcasing headliners every night was the Club Vernissage at the Backstage Hotel which was always packed.
-Following the concerts everyone was invited to the free Midnight Vernissage party which is now a legend and definitely not unplugged with celebrated DJs keeping the fans dancing until near dawn.
+Following the concerts, everyone was invited to the free Midnight Vernissage party which is now a legend and definitely not unplugged with celebrated DJs keeping the fans dancing until near dawn.

-Local bars, clubs and hotels such as the Alex, the Zermatterhof, and the Pink in the Hotel Post offered their terraces or inside spaces for stages in which the New Talent could perform as well as some Jam Sessions for all musicians.
+Local bars, clubs, and hotels such as the Alex, the Zermatterhof, and the Pink in the Hotel Post offered their terraces or inside spaces for stages in which the New Talent could perform as well as some Jam Sessions for all musicians.

 The Cervo Mountain Boutique Lodge which is accessible by elevator set up their terrace again this year for a stage for the New Talent every afternoon.
 Just above the village at 1’720 m (5’643 ft), it was always full and acoustic music lovers soaked up the sun and/or the snow along with great sounds and a lovely view.

 It was a popular spot this year also due to the excellent snow conditions and skiers as well as snowboarders could take an early afternoon musical break and perhaps a little mug of Glühwein.

-However, this year the newest Alpine concerts were at the “Sunnegga Sessions” stage, located at the Sunnegga funicular terminus at 2’288 m (9’452 ft) the first of a series of sunset concerts including Anna Aaron, James Vincent McMorrow and Zermatt favorite James Walsh.
+However, this year the newest Alpine concerts were at the “Sunnegga Sessions” stage, located at the Sunnegga funicular terminus at 2’288 m (9’452 ft) the first of a series of sunset concerts including Anna Aaron, James Vincent McMorrow, and Zermatt favorite James Walsh.